denskyline333/ooplabs/README.md

-C# LABS for 2 course, 1 sem
+C# LABS for 2 course, 1 term